muncus/unicode-keyboard/README.md

 ## Circuit

-The necessary circuit is pretty much the same as in the above example, but with multiple input buttons, starting with Pin 0.
+The circuit relies on the built-in pullup resistors in the Teensy (most arduino models also support this).
+Simply connect ground to one side of your pushbutton, and an input pin to the other.
+Repeat for each entry in the KEYMAP array.

 ### Future Work / To Do